sergiorp6/scala_course/doc/lessons/3-basic-syntax-types.md

 As you could see at the slides, Scala is a very typed language with lots of types, and everything is an object with a type.

-To see type safeting in Scala we're going to declare a variable of type Int and consider to overwrite it with an String:
+To see type safe in Scala we're going to declare a variable of type `Int` and consider to overwrite it with an `String`:
 ```scala
 var ourNumber: Int = 5